-Course Thesis Course Num bering Code (GG) POL722E
+Course Thesis s Writing D C Course Num Course Numbering Code (GG) POL722E

 Campus Surugadai Semester Fall Credits 2

 Lecturer [Professo or] YUASA HAR UMICHI

 The purpose of this course is to provide individual guidance to students writing dissertation and paper.
 Students are required to collect materials and data based on their own research plans, critically consider previous research, and report on it.